 This article will describe the product life cycle in the banking industry and show how you can know when to upgrade or replace products.

-But this is not the case for technological products, which have a high ceiling for personalisation according to customer requirements.
-For mobile banking products, consumer demand for maximum mobility and always-on services means that products are constantly moving through stages of their life cycle.
+Banking products have a high threshold for personalization according to customer requirements.
+Consumer demand for maximum mobility and always-on services means that mobile banking products are constantly moving through the stages of their life cycle.

 Knowing where your product lies in its life cycle allows you to make strategic decisions around marketing, pricing, expansion into new markets, and redesign.